-- · Partially accepted or rejected fully divisible bids - Partially accepted bids with a non-zero minimum quantity - Rejected bids with zero minimum quantity that belong to an exclusive group and such that the whole group is rejected - Rejected upward bids with zero minimum quantity that belong to a multipart group, and such that all associated bids with lower prices are fully accepted - Rejected downward bids with zero minimum quantity that belong to a multipart group, and such that all associated bids with higher prices are fully accepted
+- Partially accepted elastic demands - Partially accepted fully divisible bids - Partially accepted bids with a non-zero minimum quantity - Partially accepted bids that belong to an exclusive family - Partially accepted bids that belong to a multi-part family - Rejected elastic demands - Rejected fully divisible bids - Rejected bids with zero minimum quantity that belong to an exclusive family and such that the whole family is rejected - Rejected upward bids with zero minimum quantity that belong to a multi-part family, and such that all associated bids with lower prices are fully accepted

+• Rejected downward bids with zero minimum quantity that belong to a multi-part family, and such that all associated bids with higher prices are fully accepted

 The URB rule is not strictly enforced so that URBs can appear in the MARI AOF solution.
 However, this rule provides a set of additional upper and lower bounds on the CBMP that MARI AOF will seek to satisfy.

-For instance a rejected upward bid of 10€/MWh would introduce an upper bound on the CBMP of its scheduling area because otherwise it would become URB.
+For instance, a rejected upward bid of 10€/MWh would introduce an upper bound on the CBMP of its scheduling area because otherwise it would become URB.
 This bound might not however be strictly respected to avoid infeasibility with respect to other constraints on CBMP.